flaviapetrr/internship/QLearning/README.md

 ## Replay Methods

 To enhance learning efficiency and enable environment planning, this repository implements multiple **Experience Replay** architectures.
-These range from Model-Free (MF-RL) rapid learning buffers to sophisticated Model-Based (MB-RL) planning algorithms.
+These range from Model-Free (MF-RL) rapid learning buffers to Model-Based (MB-RL) planning algorithms.

 ### 1. Backward Replay (Model-Free)
 Designed for rapid learning, this mechanism tracks the agent's trajectory during an episode.
 When an episode ends, it replays the last $n$ steps in reverse order.
 This allows the reward signal (or punishment) to propagate backwards through the exact trajectory immediately, highly accelerating convergence in environments with sparse rewards.